 - Right to Paper Copy: You have a right to receive a paper copy of this Notice of Privacy Practices at any time.
 To obtain a paper copy of this Notice, send your written request to the Contact Person listed at the end of this Notice.
 You may also obtain a copy of this notice at our website: http://www. maine.edu.

 If you would like to have a more detailed explanation of these rights, or if you would like to exercise one or more of these rights, contact the Contact Person listed at the end of this Notice.

 Changes to this Notice of Privacy Practices

-The University reserves the right to amend this Notice of Privacy Practices at any time in the future and to make the new Notice provisions effective for all health information that we maintain.
+The University of Maine System reserves the right to amend this Notice of Privacy Practices at any time in the future and to make the new Notice provisions effective for all health information that we maintain.
 We will promptly revise our Notice and distribute it to you at your next visit whenever we make material changes to the Notice.
 Participants in the Health Plans, Health Care Advantage Account, and the System EAP Plan will receive a revised copy within 60 days of a material revision.
 The University is required by law to abide by the terms of the Notice currently in effect.

 Complaints about this Notice of Privacy Practices or requests for further information should be directed to the Contact Person listed below.
 The University will not retaliate against you in any way for filing a complaint, participating in an investigation, or exercising any other rights under the Health Insurance Portability and Accountability Act (HIPAA).
 All complaints to the University must be submitted in writing.
 If you believe your privacy rights have been violated, you also may file a complaint with the Secretary of the U. S. Department of Health and Human Services.